The James

 Arm 1: Total Cancer Care (TCC) (back to top)

-Plasma, serum and DNA, along with snap frozen tissue, are stored for future research.
-The collected biospecimens are stored at the College of American Pathologists-accredited BSSR Biorepository located at The Ohio State University's Polaris Innovation Centre.
-Researchers may receive samples and data with subject identifiers with prior IRB-approval or de-identified and coded-limited data sets without additional prior IRB approvals.
+Plasma, serum, DNA, PBMCs, cryopreserved tissue, and additional non-invasive specimens are stored for future research at the College of American Pathologists (CAP) accredited BSSR Biorepository located at OSU's Polaris Innovation Centre.
+Clinical data to annotate specimens is pulled from the electronic medical record, Epic.
+Researchers may receive specimens and data with subject identifiers with prior IRB approval or de-identified and coded-limited data sets without additional IRB approvals or determinations.

-TCC is the single protocol used by the Oncology Research Information Exchange Network (ORIEN), which was formed through a partnership between the OSUCCC – James and Moffitt Cancer Center in Tampa, Fla., as a collaboration to accelerate cancer research discoveries that can translate to more effective clinical care.
-Using TCC, ORIEN has created a collaborative, “rapid-learning” environment that will share de-identified patient data to hasten the development of targeted treatments and more quickly match eligible patients to clinical trials.
-The network currently includes 18 cancer centers.
+TCC is the common protocol used by the Oncology Research Information Exchange Network (ORIEN), which was formed in 2014 through a partnership between the OSUCCC – James and Moffitt Cancer Center in Tampa, Florida, as a collaboration to accelerate cancer research discoveries that can translate to more effective clinical care.
+The network currently includes 17 cancer centers.
+A subset of cancer patients enrolled in Total Cancer Care are part of the ORIEN Avatar cohort which includes a clinical dataset, research grade next generation exome sequencing of tumor and normal tissue and RNAseq of the tumor as well as digital H&Es.
+Over 6,400 OSU Total Cancer Care patients are part of the Avatar cohort.

 For more information on TCC click here